Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

-for any $d\geq 1$ can be realized bijectively as $A:=\End_{B}(\cM)$, where $\cM$ is a $d$-cluster-tilting object in the category of finitely generated $B$-modules for an algebra $B$.
-Since then, the classification of $d$-cluster-tilting modules for a given class of algebras or the characterization of higher Auslander algebras among a class of algebras has been a challenge, even for fairly understood module categories.
-In the works \cite{sen2020nakayama}, \cite{senDefectlinear} and \cite{ringel2022linear}, Nakayama algebras that are higher Auslander have been studied.
-In \cite{vaso2019n} and \cite{darpo2020d}, Nakayama algebras having higher cluster-tilting objects were studied.
+for some $d \geq 1$ can be realized bijectively as $A := \End_{B}(\cM)$, where $\cM$ is a $d$-cluster-tilting object in the category of finitely generated $B$-modules for some algebra $B$.
+Since then, the classification of $d$-cluster-tilting modules for a given class of algebras, or the characterization of higher Auslander algebras within a class of algebras, has been a challenging problem, even for well-understood module categories.
+In the works \cite{sen2020nakayama}, \cite{senDefectlinear}, and \cite{ringel2022linear}, Nakayama algebras that are higher Auslander have been studied.
+In \cite{vaso2019n} and \cite{darpo2020d}, Nakayama algebras admitting higher cluster-tilting objects were investigated.

-In this work, we follow a different approach: instead of $d$-cluster-tilting subcategories, we utilize specific full subcategories of the bounded derived categories to construct higher Auslander algebras.
+In this work, we follow a different approach: instead of considering $d$-cluster-tilting subcategories, we utilize specific full subcategories of the bounded derived category to construct higher Auslander algebras.
 The main focus of this work is the following category.

-\begin{definition} Let $\modd\Lambda$ be the category of finitely generated left modules of the path algebra of Dynkin quiver $Q$.
-Consider the full subcategory of the bounded derived category $D^b(\modd\Lambda)$ denoted by $\cS^{k}$ whose objects are
+\begin{definition} Let $\modd\Lambda$ be the category of finitely generated left modules over the path algebra $\Lambda=\mathbb{K}Q$ of a Dynkin quiver $Q$.
+Consider the full subcategory of the bounded derived category $D^b(\modd\Lambda)$, denoted by $\cS^{k}$, whose objects are